 Post combat stress affects the emotional, social, and vocational dimensions of a service person’s life.
 The return from deployment is often accompanied by a sense of isolation and inability to deal with the invisible wounds of war.
 For the over 3 million men and women who enlisted following 9/11, especially those exposed to combat zones, this experience has placed many of them in positions of high personal risk.
 The physiology of PTSD and emotional/spiritual struggle of moral injury have often proved debilitating.
 This equally true for their families.

-Many clinical tests that compare EFT with these other modalities have concluded that EFT is more effective than other therapeutic approaches.
-To explore the clinicals using EFT with combat veterans go to The Veterans Stress Project.
+Many clinical tests that compare EFT with these other modalities have concluded that EFT is highly effective with past trauma.

-In my work with combat veterans I have discovered how effective EFT is in clearing traumatic pain affiliated with memories, reducing the startle effect and hyper-vigilance, insomnia, self-medicating and inappropriate social behaviors.
-As a way to express my appreciation for their sacrifice and service I provide a discount for all veterans serving in a combat theater and their families.
+In my years of practice I have discovered how effective EFT is in clearing traumatic pain affiliated with memories, reducing the startle reflex, hyper-vigilance, insomnia, self-medicating and inappropriate social behaviors.

 Depending on the severity of the condition we usually have three to six one-hour sessions.

 “I served in the Army as an Infantryman, and spent two combat tours in Iraq.
 On May 19, 2009, the vehicle I was riding in was hit by a roadside bomb while on routine patrol.
 The blast resulted in the amputation of both my legs.
 I was completely broken when I awoke at the military hospital, physically and emotionally.
 My physical therapy went well.
 I am able to walk daily with prosthetics after 18 months of rehabilitation.
 I continued to have a lot of anger, depression, and insecurity.
 My emotional state had not improved since the injury so I started looking for resources to address my post-traumatic stress, moral injury, and grief.